Kyle-Verhoog/python-colouredlogs/README.rst

 Format of log messages
 ----------------------

-The ColoredFormatter_ class supports user defined log formats so you can use any log format you like.
+The ColouredFormatter_ class supports user defined log formats so you can use any log format you like.
 The default log format is as follows::

  %(asctime)s %(hostname)s %(name)s[%(process)d] %(levelname)s %(message)s

 This log format results in the following output::

- 2015-10-23 03:32:22 peter-macbook coloredlogs.demo[30462] DEBUG message with level 'debug'
+ 2015-10-23 03:32:22 peter-macbook colouredlogs.demo[30462] DEBUG message with level 'debug'
- 2015-10-23 03:32:23 peter-macbook coloredlogs.demo[30462] VERBOSE message with level 'verbose'
+ 2015-10-23 03:32:23 peter-macbook colouredlogs.demo[30462] VERBOSE message with level 'verbose'
- 2015-10-23 03:32:24 peter-macbook coloredlogs.demo[30462] INFO message with level 'info'
+ 2015-10-23 03:32:24 peter-macbook colouredlogs.demo[30462] INFO message with level 'info'
  ...

 You can customize the log format and styling using environment variables as